alantump/Hotel_review_project/README.md

 ### Ollama model

-llama3 is used to generate embeddings of the reviews and llama3.2 to categorize the reviews into specifc categories.
+llama3 is used to generate embeddings of the reviews and llama3.2 to categorize the reviews into specific categories.
-Thus, you need to install Ollama on your computer and download this two models.
+Thus, you need to install Ollama on your computer and download these two models.

 See:
 https://ollama.com/